graphql/otel-wg/agendas/2025/04-Apr/24-otel-wg-april-2025.md

 1. Determine volunteers for note taking (1m, Host)
 1. Review agenda (2m, Host)
 1. Check for [ready for review agenda items](https://github.com/graphql/otel-wg/issues?q=is%3Aissue+is%3Aopen+label%3A%22Ready+for+review+%F0%9F%99%8C%22+sort%3Aupdated-desc) (5m, Host)
+1. Introduction and current state of OpenTelemetry in GraphQL (5m, Pascal)
+1. Identify and collect core use cases we want to support (15m, All)
+   - Focus on what we want to discover or enable through OTEL data
+1. Roadmap planning and goals (10m, Pascal)
+1. Initial draft discussion (5m, Pascal)